UNEXPECTEDsemicolon/tcp-tunnel/Readme.md

 ## Architecture
 ![scheme](./scheme.jpg)

-Clients can interact with server independently.
-Fail or slowness of one of them does not affect the others
+* Clients can interact with server independently.
+Fail or slowness of one of them does not affect the others.

+* Can be used for remote access by any tcp-based protocol, including http

 ## Technologies:
 * Rust language: [Tokio](https://tokio.rs/) runtime, [Tonic](https://docs.rs/tonic/latest/tonic/) (gRPC)